 You can use an Ident sensor either on its own, or in conjunction with other Ident and/or non-Ident sensors.

 This section explains how to configure Ident sensors using the standard parameters supplied with the software.
-For information about configuring advanced parameters, such as exclusion factors for enhanced Ident sensors, contact Ubisense Support.

 16.1 How Ident Sensors Generate Location Events

 A standard Ident sensor generates a valid location when: